LincaMarius/ISAP-1_Logisim_Simulation/README.md

 | 4 bits instruction code   | 4 bits operand (memory address)          |
 |---------------------------|------------------------------------------|

-## The instruction set of the ISAP-1 computer is:
+## The main instruction set of the ISAP-1 computer is:

 | Mnemonic | Opcode | Hex | Operation                                                     |
 |----------|--------|-----|---------------------------------------------------------------|